adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 ## Usage
 To try out this application with test card numbers, visit [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).
 We recommend saving multiple test cards in your browser so you can test your integration faster in the future.

 1. Visit the main page 'Shopper View' to test the application, enter one or multiple card details.
-Once the payment is authorized, you will receive a webhook notification with the recurringDetailReference!
+Once the payment is authorized, you will receive a webhook notification with the recurringDetailReference.
 Enter multiple cards to receive multiple different recurringDetailReferences.

 2. Visit 'Admin Panel' to find the saved recurringDetailReferences and choose to make a payment request or disable the recurringDetailReference.